 While Pod creations are logged by the API server, the details of the Pod’s configuration are not.
 If an attacker mounts the node’s file system, there is no indication in the API logs.

 Any detection must instead rely on the circumstances surrounding the Pod’s creation.

 If the attacker is running the command from a compromised Pod, the source IP in the log would show as the Pod’s IP.
-A Pod creating another Pod would be highly suspicious, as most Pod creations should come from a Kubernetes Controller.
+A Pod creating another Pod would be highly suspicious, as most Pod creations should come from a Kubernetes Admission Controller.

 The API call could come from a user account that does not normally create Pods, such as a compromised service account, in which case anomaly detection techniques could also apply.

 Secrets in Kubernetes are secure objects designed to store sensitive information, such as authentication tokens or passwords.
 Instead of storing credentials in files scattered across the cluster where they might be accidentally exposed, all secrets are stored in the etcd datastore and can only be accessed over secure communications.
 Secrets are created automatically by Kubernetes for service accounts but can also be created manually by users.
 When a Pod or application needs to access a secret, the secret can be mounted as a volume, such as for the Pod service account tokens, or accessed through an API call.

 By default, secrets are not encrypted at rest.
 They are base64 encoded, so it is trivial to decode a secret once it is accessed.
 There is even a Kubernetes support article that explains how to decode the secrets.